One of the best ways to assess whether a renewable energy investment would work on your farm is to talk to others who have been through the process.

 Paul Spackman quizzed five farmers who have been generating renewable energy for at least a year to hear their experiences and get their tips for others considering entering what is still a relatively new sector.

-About four years.
+Three to four years.

 Most difficult part